AKUA MIND BODY

 Unique Circumstances Facing Children of Alcoholics and Drug Addicts

-Substance use disorders among parents is also considered a risk factor for child welfare system involvement, trauma and childhood maltreatment (e.g., physical violence and/or neglect).
+Substance use disorders among parents are also considered a risk factor for child welfare system involvement, trauma, and childhood maltreatment (e.g., physical violence and/or neglect).
 For example, parents with substance abuse disorders are approximately three times more likely to report physical abuse towards their children and more than four times likelier to report neglect than parents with no addiction.
 This is, by far, the most considerable impact of parental substance abuse and addiction on youth.

 In the state of Georgia, for example, thousands of children have been placed in foster care away from their parents’ homes over the past few years due to alcohol and drug misuse.
 As the drug epidemic continues to plague the country, many states are seeing similar increases in the number of children who are being transferred to foster care.
 The states hit hardest by the opioid crisis witnessed a 62 percent increase in the number of children being transferred to foster care.